Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

     The criterium we used to choose the above URLs is simply the performance in the unauthenticated reading tests.
 The pages that are slow during unauthenticated reading will be even slower during authenticated reading.
-    Since we are trying to establish a worst-case read scenario this seemed a pragmatic approach.

     We also chose some URLs that seemed to serve quite fast.
 This we did to get some balance to the overall stats for the reading experience.